 This is easier said than done, but the above tip about being prepared is always a handy one to remember.
 Other things you can do is try to keep away from obvious tourist giveaways, like selfie sticks, massive rucksacks or touristy holiday clothes.
 Another great trick I learned recently is, instead of having your phone out to Google map where you’re going, plug in earphones and press ‘start’ on your Google map journey.
 That way, you can put your phone away Google will tell you where to go hands-free so you’re less obvious to spot as a tourist.

 If you’re a solo traveller who’s hoping to meet people or make connections, the you have to be strategic about your accommodation, as that’s how you meet the most people.
 Staying in a hostel is the obvious choice, but Airbnb can actually be a great way to meet locals!
-Getting to know your host can mean you get ins at the local restaurants, tips about the best spots to hang out form someone who knows the area.
+Getting to know your host can mean you get ins at the local restaurants, tips about the best spots to hang out from someone who knows the area.
 If you want to get off the beaten tourist trail, keeping in with your host is always a good idea!

 Invest in a tripod

 Just because you’re away by yourself, doesn’t mean you should have some amazing photos to remember the trip by!
 If you’re serious about getting true insta-worthy pics, then some good, compact equipment is a must.
 The selfie-stick can be a dead giveaway of the tourist, but bring a tripod along to a stunning sunrise hike or island hopping is a great way to get aesthetic, professional looking pics.